TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 The frontend of the server:

-- first of all verifies the COVID+ status of the user and discards an invalid upload from a user who does not show a valid authorisation.
+- first of all verifies the COVID+ status of the user and discards an invalid upload from a user who does not show a valid authorization.

 - then it checks that this history does not contain duplicated scans, using the same methodology as before, namely by checking if: `(abs(t_qrScan - t_qrScan0) > dupScanThreshold)`.
 If any duplicated scan is identified (test is true), it is recommended to discard the whole history as coming from a invalid application.